kyma-project/api-gateway/docs/user/README.md

 ## What Is API Gateway?

-API Gateway is a Kyma module, which provides functionalities that allow you to expose and secure APIs by using [Ory Oathkeeper](https://www.ory.sh/docs/oathkeeper) and [Istio](https://istio.io/) resources.
+API Gateway is a Kyma module, which provides functionalities that allow you to expose and secure APIs.

 To use the API Gateway module, the Istio module must be also added.
 By default, both the API Gateway and Istio modules are automatically added once you create a Kyma runtime instance.